f5devcentral/f5-big-iq-pm-team/f5-bigiq-onboarding/README.md

 Miscellaneous
 -------------

-- In case you need to restore the BIG-IQ system to factory default settings, follow [K15886] article(https://support.f5.com/csp/article/K15886).
+- In case you need to restore the BIG-IQ system to factory default settings, follow [K15886](https://support.f5.com/csp/article/K15886) article.

 - Enable basic authentication (**lab only**):